AndrewGibson27/react-fetch-boilerplate/README.md

 + `npm run build`: The full production build.
 + `npm start`: Run the production Node.js server.

+## Notes
++ In development, you'll notice the server-rendered markup is not styled.
+That's because the stylesheet is only built in production, and appending `<style>` tags requires JavaScript.
++ On `npm run routes`, you'll notice images, stylesheets and client scripts get built into `server/dist`.
+That's just a side effect of having to use Webpack to bundle the routes for server-side rendering.
+They're all `.gitignore`d.
++ In `shared/utils.js`, make sure to change the second value in the `location` ternary to your production domain.

 ## Inspiration
 + [react-universal-web-apps](https://github.com/zen-js-code/react-universal-web-apps)
 + [book-shelf](https://github.com/jarsbe/book-shelf)